Fred Watson

-Frederick Garnett "Fred" Watson AM (born 14 December 1944) is an English-born astronomer and popular scientist in Australia.
-He holds the role of Australia's First Astronomer at Large with the Commonwealth Government of Australia, relaying the important aspects of Australian astronomy to the government, the general public, and associated organisations.
+Frederick Garnett Watson AM (born 14 December 1944) is an English-born astronomer and popular scientist in Australia.
+He was appointed as Australia's First Astronomer at Large within the Commonwealth Government of Australia in 2018, relaying the important aspects of Australian astronomy to the government, the general public, and associated organisations.
+He stood down from this role in October 2024.

 In 1995 Watson became astronomer in charge of the Australian Astronomical Observatory, but is best known for his work with science outreach, for which he has written many books, as well as musical and choral works.
 On top of his many nationwide radio slots with the ABC, Watson has also been a frequent guest on The Project.
 In January 2010, Watson was made a member of the Order of Australia for service to astronomy, particularly the promotion and popularisation of space science through public outreach.

 Early life

 Watson was born in 1944 near Bradford, West Riding of Yorkshire in England, where he attended Belle Vue Boys' School.
 He completed his higher education at the University of St Andrews, Scotland, where he obtained a degree in mathematics and physics in 1967.
 In 1975 he completed his master's degree in astronomy at the St Andrews and gained his PhD from the University of Edinburgh in 1987.

 Watson confesses developing "an early love of music", which he used to help pay for his studies by playing the guitar in folk clubs, and which he now applies in his work with Science Outreach.